vippsas/vipps-checkout/vipps-checkout-api-quick-start.md

 # Quick start

-Use the Checkout API to create a checkout session, retrieve session information from the database, and cancel the current checkout session.
+Use the Checkout API to create a checkout session, retrieve session information, and cancel the current checkout session.

 <!-- START_TOC -->